iifl-logo

 (b) The Property, Plant and Equipment are physically verified by the Management according to a phased programme designed to cover all the items over a period of two years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
 Pursuant to the programme, a portion of the Property, Plant and Equipment has been physically verified by the Management during the year and no material discrepancies have been noticed on such verification.

-(b) During the year, the Company has not been sanctioned working capital limits in excess of Rs.
-5 crores, in aggregate from banks and financial institutions on the basis of security of current assets and accordingly, the question of our commenting on whetherthe quarterly returns or statements are in agreement with the unaudited books of account of the Company does not arise.
+(b) During the year, the Company has not been sanctioned working capital limits in excess of 5 crores, in aggregate from banks and financial institutions on the basis of security of current assets and accordingly, the question of our commenting on whether the quarterly returns or statements are in agreement with the unaudited books of account of the Company does not arise.

-Aggregate amount granted/ provided during the year 16
+Aggregate amount granted/ provided during the year - Employees 15

-Balance outstanding as at balance sheet date in respect of the above case 9
+Balance outstanding as at balance sheet date in respect of the above - Employees 9

-(Also, refer Note 15 to the standalone financial statements)
+(Also, refer Note 14 to the financial statements)

 (b) In respect of the aforesaid loans, the terms and conditions under which such loans were granted are not prejudicial to the Companys interest.

-(c) In respect oftheloansto employees, the schedule of repayment of principal has been stipulated, and the employees are repaying the principal amounts, as stipulated, and as per Companys policy these loans are interest free.
+(c) In respect of the loans to employees, the schedule of repayment of principal has been stipulated by the Company, and the employees are repaying the principal amounts, as stipulated, and as per Companys policy these loans are interest free.

-(d) In respect of the loans, there is no amount which is overdue for more than ninety days.
+(d) In respect of the loans to employees, there is no amount which is overdue for more than ninety days.

 (e) There were no loans which have fallen due during the year and were renewed/extended.
 Further, no fresh loans were granted to same parties to settle the existing overdue loans.